Accident or Illness

 Drugs and alcohol interfere with student learning and employee performance in the workplace.
 Use of drugs and alcohol can also have dangerous consequences for personal health and for the safety of others.
 Some of the more commonly abused drugs are highlighted below:

 - Alcohol impairs judgment and coordination; can cause damage to the brain, heart, liver, and pancreas; increases the risk of birth defects; high doses can cause respiratory depression and death.

 - Marijuana has been linked to lung cancer, memory loss, slowed reaction time when driving, depression of the immune system, and complications for pregnant women.

 - Opiods can cause mood changes, including excessive swings from elation to hostility, changes in sleep patterns and poor decision-making, including putting oneself and others in danger or even death.

 - Crack/Cocaine can cause convulsions, infection, heart attack, stroke, respiratory failure, brain seizures, psychosis, and death.

 For more information on the health risks associated with drug and alcohol abuse, visit the Centers for Disease Control (A-Z index) at https://www.cdc.gov/az/a.html?CDC_AA_refVal=https%3A%2F%2Fwww.cdc.gov%2Faz%2Findex.html.

 For information on community resources available in the New River Valley to assist individuals with drug and alcohol abuse, visit www.nr.edu/here4u/.

-Students may seek referrals through the Dean of Student Services located in the Advising Center, Rooker Hall, office 268 on the Dublin campus or through a Student Services Advisor located in office 153 at the Uptown Christiansburg.
+Students may seek referrals through the Dean of Student Services located in the Advising Center, Rooker Hall, office 268 on campus in Dublin or through a Student Services Advisor located in office 153 at the Christiansburg site.
 Confidentiality will be maintained to the extent permitted by law.
 For more information, contact the Dean of Student Services office at (540) 674-3690.